skydoves/WhatIf/README.md

 ```

 ### WhatIfNotNull

-`WhatIfNotNull` is an expression for invoking `whatIf` lambda when the target object is not null.
+`WhatIfNotNull` is a Kotlin expression that triggers the `whatIf` lambda when the target object is not null.
+This function simplifies handling nullable objects, allowing you to perform actions only when the object is valid, making your code cleaner by avoiding manual null checks.
+It's particularly useful for eliminating boilerplate when working with nullable types in Kotlin.

 ```kotlin
 val nullableObject: Person? = Person() nullableObject.whatIfNotNull {
   log("$it is not null")
 }
 ```

-And we can handle the null case.<br>
-If the target is null, `whatIfNot` will be invoked instead of the `whatIf`.
+You can also handle cases where the target object is null.
+In such scenarios, instead of executing the `whatIf` lambda, the `whatIfNot` lambda will be triggered.
+This ensures that null cases are properly managed, providing an alternative action when the object is null, making your code more robust and adaptable to nullable conditions.

 ```kotlin
 nullableObject.whatIfNotNull(
   whatIf = { log("$it is not null.") },